This namespace provides a number of functions and constructors for working

 (sin q)

-Returns the sine of the supplied quaternion q.
+Returns the sine of the supplied quaternion q

 See the Boost documentation and source for a reference implementation.

 Returns the sine of the supplied quaternion `q`.
+See the [Boost documentation](https://www.boost.org/doc/libs/1_78_0/libs/math/doc/html/math_toolkit/trans.html) and [source](https://www.boost.org/doc/libs/1_78_0/boost/math/quaternion.hpp) for a reference implementation.

 (spherical r theta colat lon)

-Generates a Quaternion instance, given:
+Generates a Quaternion

-Generates a [[Quaternion]] instance, given:
+instance, given:

-- a rotation angle `theta`, with a natural range of `-2*pi` to `2*pi`
+, with a natural range of -2*pi

-- `colat`, the [colatitude](https://mathworld.wolfram.com/Colatitude.html) of
+, the colatitude of

-the (non-real) vectorial part of the quaternion
+the (non-real) vectorial part of the quaternionlon

 (sqrt q)

-Returns the square root of the supplied quaternion q.
+Returns the square root of the supplied quaternion q

 Thanks to the Spire library for the correct implementation used here.

-`([[sqrt]] q)` is identical to, but more efficient than, raising `q` to the
+Returns the square root of the supplied quaternion `q`. `([[sqrt]] q)` is identical to, but more efficient than, raising `q` to the 1/2 power.
+Thanks to the [Spire library](https://github.com/typelevel/spire/blob/82f607714f94ba1c70b13fd4751063dfdcd155f5/core/src/main/scala/spire/math/Quaternion.scala#L217) for the correct implementation used here.

 (sub)